The second edition of the Guidelines for Evaluation of Permanent Impairment (PDF, 2.05 MB) (the Queensland Guide) took effect on 1 July 2016.

 The Queensland Guide uses AMA5 for most body systems except psychiatric and psychological disorders, chronic pain, visual and hearing injuries.

-For this reason it's recommended that medical assessors complete AMA5 training prior to undertaking training in the Queensland Guide.
-However, AMA5 training isn't a mandatory pre-requisite.
+For this reason it's expected that medical assessors have a copy of AMA5 and recommended they complete AMA5 training prior to undertaking training in the Queensland Guide.

 Recognition of Prior learning (training in NSW and SA WorkCover Guides)

 The Queensland Guide is based on nationally agreed model guidelines for assessing permanent impairment.
-The New South Wales and South Australian schemes also use versions of these model guidelines, which are closely related to the Queensland's Guidelines for Evaluation of Permanent Impairment, 2nd edition.
+The New South Wales and South Australian schemes also use versions of these model guidelines, which are closely related to the Queensland Guide.

 If you can show evidence of prior training and accreditation in the Guidelines for the Evaluation of Permanent Impairment used in either NSW or South Australia, you may not have to complete Queensland Guide training in the body systems for which you're already trained.

-To be registered as a trained assessor in Queensland, you must do the compulsory introductory core module as it has information specific to the Queensland Guide and Compensation scheme.
+To be registered as a trained assessor in Queensland, you must complete the compulsory introductory core module as it has information specific to the Queensland Guide and workers’ compensation scheme.

 Request a copy of your Queensland guide training certificate